kaanaksit/odak/docs/odak/wave/gerchberg_saxton.md

-# odak.wave.wavenumber
+# odak.wave.gerchberg_saxton

-`wavenumber(wavelength)`

-Definition for calculating the wavenumber of a plane wave
+`gerchberg_saxton(field,n_iterations,distance,dx,wavelength,slm_range=6.28,propagation_type='IR Fresnel',initial_phase=None)`

+Definition to compute a hologram using an iterative method called Gerchberg-Saxton phase retrieval algorithm.
+For more on the method, see: `Gerchberg, Ralph W. "A practical algorithm for the determination of phase from image and diffraction plane pictures."
+Optik 35 (1972): 237-246.`

 **Parameters:**

+    field            : np.complex64
+                       Complex field (MxN).
+    distance         : float
+                       Propagation distance.
+    dx               : float
-    wavelength   : float
+                       Size of one single pixel in the field grid (in meters). wavelength       : float
-                   Wavelength of a wave in mm.
+                       Wavelength of the electric field.
+    slm_range        : float
+                       Typically this is equal to two pi.
+See odak.wave.adjust_phase_only_slm_range() for more. propagation_type : str
+                       Type of the propagation (IR Fresnel, TR Fresnel, Fraunhofer). initial_phase    : np.complex64
+                       Phase to be added to the initial value.

 **Returns**

+    hologram         : np.complex
+                       Calculated complex hologram.
-    k            : float
+    reconstruction   : np.complex
-                   Wave number for a given wavelength.

-## Notes

-Regarding usage of this definition, you can find use cases in the engineering notes, specifically at [`Optimizing holograms using Odak`](../../../notes/hologram_optimization.md).
+                       Calculated reconstruction using calculated hologram.

 ## See also